AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/drop-down.md

 * **Error Message** - This option allows you to enter a message that is displayed if the **Required** checkbox is checked and the form field is left blank.

-* **Script Validation Message** - This option allows you to enter a message to be displayed if the script validation fails on an Adaptive Form submission.
+* **Script Validation Message** - This option allows you to enter a message to be displayed if the script validation fails.

 ### Help Content Tab {#help-content-tab}